VarunGaneshan/VSD_Intern_VM/README.md

 <p><b>Simulation Flow:</b></p>

-- Inputs to the simulator:
+- Input to Iverilog: Iverilog takes the RTL design (written in Verilog) and the corresponding test bench as input.

-The iverilog simulator processes two primary inputs:
+- Compilation: Iverilog compiles the RTL design and the test bench, generating an executable file named "a.out".

-   * RTL Design: This represents the behavioral description of the specifications in a hardware description language (HDL), such as Verilog.
+- Execution: Executing "a.out" triggers the simulation process.

-   * Test Bench: The test bench serves as the environment to apply stimuli or test vectors to the design, ensuring functionality and correctness.
-It instantiates the Verilog module of the design and provides stimuli to the input ports of the RTL design.
+- Simulation Output: During simulation, "a.out" produces simulation data in the form of a value change dump (.vcd) file.

-- Output of the simulator:
+- Visualization with GTKWave: The generated .vcd file is then utilized by GTKWave, a waveform viewer tool.

-The iverilog simulator generates a value change dump (.vcd) file as its output.
-This file captures the changes in signal values during simulation.
-The vcd file can be visualized using the GTKWave viewer tool, facilitating the analysis of simulation results.
+- Displaying Simulation Waveform: GTKWave interprets the .vcd file and displays the simulation waveform, enabling users to analyze the behavior of the design over time.

 ![image](https://github.com/VarunGaneshan/VSD_Intern_VM/assets/94780009/f25d9598-60c4-425f-b694-8e22d2a495e7)